Esri/i3s-spec/profiles/common/docs/attributeStorageInfo.md

-# I3S scene layer: attributeStorageInfo
+# I3S Scene Layer: attributeStorageInfo

 An object that describes the structure of the binary attribute data resource of a node.